cxcandid/SmartLineLabeler/README.md

 ![Field Calculator - field "txt"](../main/images/image20.png)

-To support multiline text fields, the plugin looks for a number field called “label_offset”.
+To support multiline text fields, the plugin looks for a number field called `label_offset`.
 If it is available and includes a valid value, the plugin takes the offset from there.
-And, best of all, the “label_offset” field can be virtual as well.
+And, best of all, the `label_offset` field can be virtual as well.

-So, let’s add the virtual integer field “label_offset” to the cable layer with the following expression value to calculate each label offset:
+So, let’s add the virtual integer field `label_offset` to the cable layer with the following expression value to calculate each label offset:

 `(1 + array_length( string_to_array("txt",'||'))) * 7000 + 8000`